The Breakthrough in Solar Energy

 Another case story is an island in the Canary Islands.
 They have a high cost of energy because there is no local energy resources.
 Their goal is moving 100% to renewable electricity, with local energy storage, organic produce, and electric vehicles.
 Once accomplished more of their money will stay on the island, as opposed to the current situation where money is shipped off the island to buy fossil fuels.
 In other words, locally produced renewable electricity can produce great economic goodness.

 The more renewable energy is deployed the less need there is for wars -- since in many cases wars (especially in the current time period) are often to do with resources.
 The whole mess in the Middle East is, after all, a war where the West seeks to protect access to the fossil fuels in the Middle East.

-The Breakthrough in Renewable Energy - Documentary 2016 - YouTube
+Breakthrough in renewable energy - VPRO documentary - YouTube

 Source: vpro documentaryIt’s not in the papers but a silent revolution is moving across the world.
 Renewable energy is becoming cheaper than from fossil fuels.
 It means that progres...